valantic/vue-template/app/styleguide/core/grid/grid.md

 @mixin media($up: null, $down: null, $media: all, $breakpoints: $grid-breakpoints)
 ```

-Use media-mixin within styles, not the other way around
+Use media-mixin within selectors, not the other way around

 ```scss
 .foo {